lfit/itpol/protecting-code-integrity.md

 covers the following topics:

 1. PGP key best practices
-2. Basic introduction to PGP and Git
+2. Introduction to PGP and Git
-3. Basic workstation security best practices

 We use the term "Free" as in "Freedom," but this guide can also be used for developing non-free or source-available ("Open Source") software.
 If you write code that goes into public source repositories, you can benefit from getting acquainted with and following this guide.

-#### Topics NOT covered

-This is not a "how to write secure software" guide.
-Please check the resources on secure coding best practices that are available for the programming languages, libraries, and development environments used by your free software project.

 ### Structure